rmetcalf9/EllucianEthosPythonClient/docs/POLLERGUIDE.md

 ethosClient.healthCheck()
 ```

-If you leave this running for a while you should notice the number of waiting messages for the application in Ethos
+If you leave the thread running for a while you should notice the number of waiting messages for the application in Ethos
 starts to decrease.
 You can then re-run the following command and see how many messages are waiting in the queue:
 ```
 print(changeNotificationQueue.qsize())